ibm-cloud-docs/account/catalog-update-private.md

 ## Before you begin
 {: #prereq-update}

 To complete this task, you need to be assigned the editor role on the catalog management service.
-With this type of access, you can create private catalogs and set filters that apply only to users with access to your private catalog.
-You can also view the account-level filters on the Settings page, but you can't update them.
 For more information, see [Assigning users access](/docs/account?topic=account-catalog-access).

 ## Update an existing version by using the console
 {: #update-editor-offering}